 How would you rate air quality legislation that will have difficulty improving overall air quality, will not be acted upon in time, and is undermined by other regulations?
 If we don’t close loopholes now, warns Eurocities Air Quality Expert Thomas Lymes, this could be what the EU’s revised Ambient Air Quality Directive leaves us with.

 The new Air Quality Directive contains solid and appropriate ambitions, Lymes explains.
 However, other EU legislation that have a direct bearing on air quality, such as those related to how much pollution new vehicles can emit, will not do enough to prevent far higher levels.

-For example, the new Euro 7 Directive, which tackles this directly, is presenting seriously watered down ambitions that do not support EU goals on air quality.
+For example, the new Euro 7 regulation, which tackles this directly, is presenting seriously watered down ambitions that do not support EU goals on air quality.
 “It’s like your doctor telling you, ‘You have to lose weight, but there’s no need to stop eating junk food,’” Lymes says.